swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 There are three sets of settings that can be used to customize your CardUpdatr experience, separated into different configuration objects.
 The "user" object is for customer specific data required to authenticate SSO users and also to provide customer specific logging.
 The "config" object (some settings required) configures the FI for which CardUpdatr should run, how sites should be sorted, and which countries should be supported. "style_template" is used to dynamically configured messages, colors and background images.

+Please see the [CardUpdatr Integration Techniques](#cardupdatr-integration-techniques) for reference.

 CardUpdatr may also be configured statically in the [Partner Portal](/ops-admin/partner-portal/).
 For more details, please contact [E-mail Strivve](mailto:support@strivve.com).

 ### Config Object